dotmanila/schemigrator/README.md

 ## Use Native MySQL Replication

-As soon as all tables have been copied and checksumming is completed, it is recommended, when possible to use MySQL's native replication instead of relying on the script's simulated replication.
+If needed, you can use MySQL's native replication instead of relying on the script's simulated replication but this is NOT RECOMMENDED.
+Using the script's replication client combined with `pypy3` is much faster.
 The former would be faster in this case.

 To verify if checksumming is complete, you can use the query below on the target database.
 If the query result is empty it means that all tables has been copied and checksum has been completed.
 Of course, also check that there are not bad checksum results above.